What Do House Spiders Look Like?

 Are House Spiders Dangerous?

 House spiders don’t bite very often, unless they are defending themselves or feel threatened.
 House spiders are not dangerous and rarely have symptoms, but if you are bitten by a spider and notice swelling, lesions, or headaches among other severe symptoms – seek medical treatment as you may have been bitten by a spider other than a house spider, like a brown recluse spider or black widow spider, which can be dangerous.
+If you want more info, check out this article about what an abundance of house spiders can mean.

 Does Innovative Pest Control Offer House Spider Control?